moosecreates/tailtown/frontend/src/__tests__/README.md

 - ✅ Reservations spanning multiple days
 - ✅ Overlapping reservations
 - ✅ Reservations with different statuses
+- ✅ Midnight crossings (11:59pm vs 12:01am)
+- ✅ Daylight saving time transitions
+- ✅ UTC timestamps that cross date boundaries in local time

 ## Validation Rules

 The tests enforce these key rules:

 1. **Every reservation on the calendar must be counted in at least one dashboard metric**
-2. **IN count must equal the number of reservations starting today**
+2. **IN count must equal the number of reservations starting today (local timezone)**
-3. **OUT count must equal the number of reservations ending today**
+3. **OUT count must equal the number of reservations ending today (local timezone)**
 4. **OVERNIGHT count must equal active reservations ending after today**
 5. **Calendar occupancy = all reservations overlapping with today**
+6. **Date extraction must use Date objects, NOT string splitting on 'T'** ⭐
+7. **Dashboard and calendar must use identical date extraction logic** ⭐

 ## Example Test Output